Millmer/utility-css-practice/README.md

 In order to acheive this goal the Trello web application was used as a base.

-The project uses just vanilla CSS and HTML with PostCSS to compile all css files to a single distribution.
+The project uses just vanilla CSS and HTML with PostCSS to compile all css files to a single distribution and allow for extensions.

 # Future Goals